achirkin/easytensor/README.md

 Following is the list of what I want to do before v2 becomes the master branch:

   - [ ] Normalise `Ord` instance for dataframes.
-  - [ ] Introduce a DataFrame `Backend` class and depend less on `PrimBytes`.
+  - [x] Introduce a DataFrame `Backend` class and depend less on `PrimBytes`.
   - [ ] Add optional field offset functions for `PrimBytes` derivable via Generic.
-  - [ ] Use `DeriveAll` for better inference of common type classes.
+  - [x] Use `DeriveAll` for better inference of common type classes.
   - [ ] Maybe split README for easytensor and dimensions (but anyway write a better README).
   - [ ] Better test coverage.
   - [ ] A more conventional Show and Read instance for DataFrame.
   - [ ] Move current show instances into `easytensor-pretty` and improve them.
   - [ ] Try `Typeable`, `Data`, `Generic` for data frames.
-  - [ ] Refactor module dependency tree (try not to depend on implementation anywhere).
+  - [?]
+Refactor module dependency tree (try not to depend on implementation anywhere).
-  - [ ] Polymorphic vector constructors.
+  - [x] Polymorphic vector constructors.

 ### Feature TODO